A Rich History. Lasting Legacy.

 The Carroll Center’s SailBlind team represented the United States against seven nations in the first World Blind Sailing Championship in Auckland, New Zealand in 1992 and Arthur O’Neill published Facing the Wind, a manual for teaching blind and visually impaired persons to sail.

 1996 – 2005

-The Carroll Center secured management of the Accessible Instructional Materials (AIM) Library in 1995, producing Braille and large print text book for visually impaired/blind children in K-12 (in Massachusetts).
+The Carroll Center secured management of the Accessible Instructional Materials (AIM) Library in 1995, producing braille and large print text books for blind and visually impaired children in K-12 (in Massachusetts).

 In 1997, the Massachusetts Eye and Ear Infirmary Vision Rehabilitation department opened a satellite office on the Carroll Center premises.

 As part of the Job Market Preparation program for rehabilitation clients to get work experience, the Carroll Center added job internships in 1999.